 With a view to the synthesis and design of separation processes, fitting and critical examination of model parameters used for process simulation and the development of group contribution methods 1973 a computerized data bank for phase equilibrium data was started by J. Gmehling and U. Onken at the University of Dortmund.

 The Dortmund Data Bank (DDB) now contains nearly all worldwide available phase equilibrium data, excess properties, transport properties and pure component properties even for polymer and electrolyte systems.
-The current status of the Dortmund Data Bank Version 2016 is given below in a diagram.
+The status of the Dortmund Data Bank Version 2017 is given below in a diagram.

 These data will not be provided by online-services and are not made available to competitors of DDBST GmbH.
 The only access to these data is via a DDB inhouse license.

 The regular yearly update of the DDB can be judged from the figure below.
 DDB grows by nearly 8% per year in data volume.
 Nearly all data input is done at DDBST GmbH in Oldenburg by long term employees with many years of experience with support from colleagues in China, Japan, Korea, Estonia, ….